Employee wellbeing - Has your organisation undervalued its importance?

 Improving employee wellbeing reduces absence and its associated costs.

 Organisations with a high level of employee wellbeing are more productive, with a full staff of keen, healthy, and fully trained employees, and less reliance on inexperienced and expensive outsourced agency workers.
+These reports also show that for every £1 spent on supporting workforce mental health, employers receive an average return of £4.70 in increased productivity13.

 When it comes to mental health problems in particular, all organisations have the opportunity to be proactive in minimising their impact.
 If you can bolster morale, and tackle causes of stress at the earliest opportunity, you have the best possible chance of avoiding escalating mental health issues.